mongodb/docs/source/commands.rst

 .. describe:: dbStats

-   The ``dbStats`` command returns a document with data regarding a specific database.
+   The ``dbStats`` command returns a document with information regarding a specific database.
 This command does not return instantly, and the time required to run the command depends on the total size of the database.
 The command takes the following syntax:

         { dbStats: 1, scale: 1 }